searene/Anki-Addons/README.md

 # Anki-Addons
 This repository is used to store all kinds of anki addons that I created

+# Looking for a maintainer!
+I no longer have enough time to maintain this repository any more.
+If anyone is interested in maintaining this repository(especially ImageResizer, which a lot of users are using), you can contact me and continue maintaining this repository(or only ImageResizer, the other three addons are barely used) in my stead.

 ## [ImageResizer](http://searene.me/2016/02/14/ImageResizer-an-anki-addon-to-resize-images/)

 Resize / Scale the pasted Images in Anki.